martin12333/Readable-Lisp-S-expressions/Install-howto.md

     sudo make install

 If you're installing the Common Lisp libraries to the system-wide locations, and your system uses the "common-lisp-controller" (including Debian, Ubunutu, and Fedora), then there's one more step.
 After you install a Common Lisp library to its final system-wide location, you need to tell common-lisp-controller that you've done so.
 Note: If you set DESTDIR as part of "make install", this is *not* an installation to its final location.
-This is also usually a privileged command, so again, you'll probably prefix this command with "sudo".
-Anyway, just do this:
+This is also usually a privileged command, so again, you'll probably prefix this command with "sudo":

     register-common-lisp-source readable